hochunlin28/VRDL_BirdRecognition/README.md

 * inference.py: the testing code of particular presaved model

-* savedModel.pt: the final model I trained
+* savedModel.pt: the model saved from training result

 * training_labels.txt: include the training image name and its corresponding label